Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    :width: 0.97412in
    :height: 1.64062in

-Figure 1: file menu options for saving and loading projects.
+Figure 1: File menu options for saving and loading projects.

 The list of open files, along with the chosen legends and IPF column mappings, can be saved into an iMOD 3D Viewer solution file.
 To do this, open the